 Thumbs up all around

-In case the idea or project tanks, as the expert/sponsor you didn’t waste much resources nor will you be held accountable.
+In case the idea or project tanks, as the expert/sponsor you didn’t waste any resources nor will you be held accountable.
 If, in contrast, the idea has a positive outcome down the road, you may even claim having supported it at an early stage or have made a key introduction that led to the project’s success.
 Now, that feels good no matter what happens with the Intrapreneur’s idea or project, right?
 That’s human nature too.

-From the Intrapreneur’s perspective, for starters you achieved to avoid the “No” kiss-of-death.
+From the Intrapreneur’s perspective, for starters, you achieved to avoid the “No” kiss-of-death.
 You may have even got another lead or hint on what to improve or consider, something you overlooked or were not aware of before.
-Addressing this may require some more research, data or conversations, but for now it drives your idea forward to take the next step, which is good and helpful.
+Addressing this may require some more research, data or conversations, but for now, it drives your idea forward to take the next step, which is good and helpful.

 It’s not really rocket-science but rather dealing with human nature in a resourceful and constructive way that keeps the intrapreneurial project moving forward.